 In order to better understand the feasibility of paying fare through a mobile app some riders are eligible to pay for their fare using a mobile app and others are not, we have classified riders according to whether they possess a smartphone or other mobile device with internet and according to whether they use the banking services required to make in-app purchases on such a device.
 Based on this classification, the crucial distinction between riders who are eligible to pay for fare with a mobile app and those who are not is that riders who are eligible meet the following conditions:

-- 1) They possess a smartphone or other mobile device with internet access AND - 2) They possess either:
+- They possess a smartphone or other mobile device with internet access AND

+- 2) They possess either:

-a.
-A credit card
+- a.
+A credit cardOR

+- b.
+Both a bank account and a debit card